 Indicate only the pagination (page numbers) of the section you are referring to i.e. a chapter of a book or a journal article.
 If you refer to an entire book then pagination is optional.
 Note that page ranges should be written with an n-dash (–), not a hyphen (-).

 The DOI is a unique alphanumeric string that provides a persistent link for journal articles that have been published on the internet.
 Only journal articles post-2000 will have DOIs.
-Please do not list URLs unless there is no other way of locating the source; PURLS (persistent URLs) are preferred whenever possible.
+Please do not list URLs unless there is no other way of locating the source; PURLS (persistent URLs), permanent URLs or stable URLs, are preferred whenever possible.

 If a publication is part of a series, you should add the series title and volume number at the end of the reference.